Gilbocc/cittadinanza/README.md

 ## What The Flow Does

 The pipeline takes as input a OneDrive folder containing all PDFs for a case.
-Each PDF is parsed independently through classification and extraction, then all extracted JSON outputs are collected into a single aggregated dossier for validation and final mapping.
-The mapped output is then used to fill a Word template containing a sentence draft.
+The flow collects the documents in that folder, analyzes them as a single dossier, extracts and validates the relevant information, and finally uses the mapped output to fill a Word template containing a sentence draft.

 Operationally, the pipeline runs through five logical stages:

 1. Classify the document blocks found in the input.
 2. Build the extraction schema for the document types that were detected.
 3. Extract structured JSON from the source material.
-4. Validate the aggregated extracted dossier against legal and procedural checks.
+4. Validate the extracted dossier against legal and procedural checks.
 5. Map the validated result into a final output structure used to populate the Word sentence template.

 The domain is recognition of Italian citizenship claims, with a specific focus on dossiers that may include: